Wilson-Bila/Automatic-Buying-and-Selling-System/README.md

-<h1>This is a Website about Automatic buying and selling system built with HTML5, CSS3, and JavaScript.
+<h1>This is a Web System about Automatic buying and selling system built with HTML5, CSS3, and JavaScript.
 And an AI has been developed</h1>
 <br>
 We here used HTML5, CSS3, BootStrap, Tailwind and JavaScript.
 <br>